nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `edit n/NAME or id/IC_NUMBER [field] ...`

- * See `add` for the list of fields that can be edited.

 Examples:
  * `edit n/John Doe p/91234567 e/johndoe@example.com`
    * Edits the phone number and email address of patient with name `John Doe` to be `91234567` and